BlueStamp-Engineering-2022/Hilary_BSE_Project/index.md

 ﻿# Hilary's BSE Project/ Smart Lamp with IoT
 Hi, my name is Hilary, I am a rising junior from Mills High School.
-My project is the “Smart Lamp with IoT”, The smart lamp has serval features such as color changing, temperature and humidity sensing, intruder and light sensing, and emergency messages sending.
+My project is the “Smart Lamp with IoT”, The smart lamp has serval features such as color changing, temperature and humidity sensing, intruder and light sensing, and emergency message sending.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|